 Over 42 million people visited Las Vegas in 2019, and according to a Las Vegas Convention and Visitor’s Authority (LVCVA) profile survey, only 17% of them rented a car.
 The truth is, most people find renting a car in Las Vegas to be unnecessary as many attractions are close enough to walk, and cheap transportation options exist for those that are not.

-So, does renting a car in Las Vegas make sense for you and your situation?
-It depends.
+So, should you rent a car in Las Vegas?
+It depends on your situation and trip objectives.
 Let’s dive into the pros and cons of renting a car in Vegas to determine if it’s the right choice.

 Pros of Renting a Car in Vegas